xiaohan2012/daily-reading/september/near-optimal-sensor-placement.md

 given $`M`$ and $`K`$, some measurement $`x_A`$ on $`A \subseteq V`$ ($`A`$ is the sensor set), we can predict the value of other variables in $`V`$ (associated with their probability)

-for example, we can predict the temperature of other places
+for example, we can predict the temperature of other locations

 ## stationary kernels